-Developers need to offset the additional nutrient pollution caused by new developments within protected areas.
+Developers need to offset the additional nutrient pollution caused by new developments within 'nutrient sensitive catchments.'
 They cannot get planning permission without doing this.
-They can either purchase Nutrient Credits or create Nutrient Mitigation Schemes themselves.
+They can either purchase nutrient credits or create nutrient mitigation schemes themselves.

-Nutrient Neutrality is a new legal requirement within the Habitat Regulations with which developers planning new schemes must comply.
-This is because nutrient pollution from new building development can damage the rare ecology of protected aquatic ecosystems.
-Where sites protected under the Habitat regulations already have unsustainable levels of nutrient pollution, all proposals for new development are now required to show that the new scheme will not make the pollution worse.
-In other words, the new scheme needs to be ‘nutrient neutral’.
+Nutrient Neutrality is a new legal requirement under the Habitat Regulations.
+New development must show compliance with the habitat regulations through Habitat Regulations Assessments.
+This is because nutrient pollution from new development can damage the rare ecology of protected aquatic ecosystems.
+Where sites protected under the Habitat Regulations already have unsustainable levels of nutrient pollution, all proposals for new development are now required to show that the new scheme will not make the pollution worse.
+In other words, the new scheme needs to be ‘nutrient neutral.’
 Nutrient Neutrality for new developments is delivered by offsetting the nutrients that the new scheme will produce.
 A key way to do this is through offsetting schemes such as new wetlands.

-Nutrient pollution is released into freshwater and coastal areas from a range of different sources, including agriculture, aquaculture, septic tanks, wastewater, urban stormwater runoff, industry and fossil fuel combustion.
+Nutrient pollution is released into freshwater and coastal areas from a range of different sources, including agriculture, aquaculture, septic tanks, treated and untreated wastewater, urban stormwater runoff, industry and fossil fuel combustion.
 These nutrient sources can either be carried in water that comes from various sources on land or be deposited from the atmosphere.
-Although various actions that are have been taken to reduce nutrient pollution, it is still at unsustainable and damaging levels in many protected ecosystems.
+Although various actions have been taken to reduce nutrient pollution, it is still at unsustainable and damaging levels in many protected ecosystems.

 England